 The Redfish Flag features the iconic black spot with a slight white/grey halo, and the rays of blue on the tail that is often prevalent in these incredible fish.

 What fish do you think needs to have a flag?
 We would love to hear what you think!
-Check out the entire collection HERE, and LET US KNOW what flag needs to be designed next!
+Check out the entire Fish and Fowl Flat collection, and LET US KNOW what flag needs to be designed next!